-Using my very own numbers for the last house we owned, before we moved to this downsized condo, we took on a whopping $363,000 mortgage.
+Using my very own numbers for the last house we owned, before we moved to this current downsized condo, we took on a whopping $363,000 mortgage.
 (Yes, my personal finance heart nearly stopped when I signed that paperwork.)
 Assuming we stayed there in the former home, and continued to pay down our debt using an average borrowing cost of 2.97% (over the years we lived in that home); with a few more assumptions in mind I calculated our total borrowing costs would be close to $500k to own that home.
 That includes paying off over $130,000 in interest.

 - A guaranteed rate of return.
 Based on my own case study above, you can likely see that paying off my mortgage sooner than later would yield some significant savings – a guaranteed rate of return.
 Meaning, over a 22-year plus mortgage payment schedule, the savings in mortgage interest would be greater than what I would earn in some lower-risk investments.